fribyte-code/mso-website/README.md

 Clone your fork using your preferred solution.
 In the project directory:

 - Run `poetry install` to get dependencies
-- Run `poetry shell` to activate the virtual env
+- Run `poetry env activate` to activate the virtual env
 - Run `python manage.py runserver` to start the application
 - Visit [localhost:8000](http://localhost:8000).
 This is the website running on your computer.
 - Here, you should expect an 'OperationalError at /'.
 We will fix this in the next step.